 Next, you need to install WooCommerce Product Table and WooCommerce Products Filter.
 It doesn't matter what order you install these plugins, but let's assume you're installing Product Table first:

-That's it for now, as you create a product table when you set up the WOOF connector plugin in a minute.
+That's it for now, as you'll create a product table when you set up the WOOF connector plugin in a minute.

-- Get WooCommerce Products Filter and install it using the instructions in the documentation.
-There are also videos on how to set up the filters.
+- Get the WooCommerce Products Filter plugin and install it using the instructions in the documentation.
+There are also videos on how to set up the various filters.

 - Use the documentation to configure the plugin settings as needed.